Carlos Hathcock had 93 confirmed kills of enemy personnel during the Vietnam War, but he estimated the actual number to be between 300 and 400.

 In 1969, Hathcock was sent back to Vietnam and took command of a platoon of snipers, though his second tour was much more short-lived than his first.

 Suffering severe third-degree burns, Hathcock had to be medically evacuated, thus ending his career as a sniper.
-For being wounded, he was awarded the Purple Heart.
+For being wounded in combat, he was awarded the Purple Heart.

 Suffering from extreme pain, he started heavily drinking after work.
 In the middle of teaching at the rifle range in 1979, Hathcock collapsed.
 He woke up in the emergency room to find that he was losing feeling in both arms and couldn’t move his left foot.

-On Feb.
-22, 1999, Carlos Hathcock died of complications from MS. He was buried at Woodlawn Memorial Gardens in Norfolk, Va.
+On February 22, 1999, Carlos Hathcock died of complications from MS. He was buried at Woodlawn Memorial Gardens in Norfolk, Virginia.

-Next read about Lyudmila Pavlichenko, the deadliest female sniper of World War 2.
-Then read about John Jairo Veasquez, Pablo Escobar’s top hitman.
+After learning about Carlos Hathcock, the most renowned American sniper of the Vietnam War, read about Lyudmila Pavlichenko, the deadliest female sniper of World War 2.
+Then read about John Jairo Velasquez, Pablo Escobar’s top hitman.